department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/accessibility_research/research-findings.md

 **2. The experience of navigating through the form if the participant was fully reliant on the screen reader (if blind) or if they were partially reliant on the screen reader (if low vision) presented different opportunities and challenges.**

-2 participants reported being visually impaired but not blind.
+2 participants reported being visually impaired but not totally blind.
 These participants used the screen reader some of the time and their vision the rest of the time to progress through the form.
 P6 has peripheral vision and uses their screen reader 20% of the time.
-One of the challenges that surfaced was that certain elements on the page were visually bothersome to participants with low vision.
-For example, P6 stated that the auto-save colored box was bothering them.
+One of the challenges that surfaced was that certain elements on the page were visually bothersome to participants with low vision as they knew the elements were there but did not know what they said or what purpose they had.
+For example, P6 stated that the auto-save green box was distracting them.

-*How do you feel about the flash?
+>"How do you feel about the flash?
 It bothers me because it seems like I should be looking at it.
 If it flashes I should look at it.
 I don’t know what to do with it because it is flashing and not treating it like text.
 When it flashes you want to know what it is saying.
-I cant see what it says but I know it is flashing. (p6, VoiceOver)*
+I cant see what it says but I know it is flashing." -P6 (VoiceOver)

-One of the opportunities was that, low-vision participants could use their vision to click in places where the screen reader was not reading the intended text.
+Low-vision participants used their vision to click on places where the screen reader was not reading the intended text.

 **3. We found that users of screen readers were extraordinarily patient.**

 Although the login process was time consuming and frustrating, participants were in good spirits and eager to continue to complete tasks until our 90 minutes ran out.
-Login took anywhere from ~ 15 minutes - 50 minutes.
+Login took anywhere from 15 to 50 minutes.
 There is an opportunity to make the VA.gov sign in experience more accessible.

 For this study, we used a staging test account.
 The form link had to be shared with participants to their email or to the Zoom chat.
 Participants had to manually retrieve the email and open the link, navigate back to the Zoom, and share their screen.
 They had to go through the Wizard, intro page, and then the login page.
 The user ID and password were shared with them verbally.